 While 1920 x 1080 x 60FPS is fine for even low-end video cards, higher resolutions and refresh rates do pose a challenge even for high-end cards.

-Outside of the numbers themselves, you now also have to consider things like HD and 4K.
+Outside of the numbers themselves, you now also have to consider things like HD, 4K, 8K, and UHD.
 The big switch from analog to digital TV shows the clarity difference with HD or high definition.
 With HD, you automatically get a 16:9 aspect ratio, much like a movie theater, along with resolutions of 720p (1280 x 720) and 1080p (1920 x 1080).
-Less common is 1080i, which divided the resolution into two groups of 540 lines each.
+Less common is 1080i, which divides the resolution into two groups of 540 lines each.
 All of this means you get a much sharper image.

 But then, 4K was introduced.
 These screens are designed to show even more detail by having a much higher resolution, which varies between 3840 x 2160 and 4096 x 2160.
 These are ideal for the fine details that come with gaming and movies.
-However, there’s no point in opting for 4K resolutions unless you have games and videos made for it.
-Only a handful of games and movies are available in 4K.
+However, there’s no point in opting specifically for 4K resolutions unless you have games and videos made for it.
+However, more games, movies, and even TV shows are being made in 4K.

 For now, HD is sufficient for most users and has become the standard for modern screens, from mobile devices to big-screen TVs.
 A 1080p HD screen gives you amazing clarity and quality for a fairly affordable price.
-4K costs more but is noticeably better if you have compatible content.
-Otherwise, you’ll simply be viewing HD quality on a 4K screen.
+It’s also common to find 4K TVs at more affordable prices, though anything not in 4K will still just show in HD.

 What screen resolution should you choose?
 For small devices, like phones, you don’t need the highest quality available since it’s a smaller screen.
 Save your money and skip the 4K phones.
 But if you want a major cinematic experience, a higher resolution for a larger computer monitor or TV is definitely worth it.